anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

     pub code: Vec<u8>,
     pub data: Option<Vec<u8>>,
     pub timestamp: DateTimeUtc,
-    pub tx_counter: Option<(Address, u32)>
+    pub tx_counter: Option<(Address, u64)>
 }
 ```

 The check would run in `process_proposal` and the update in `finalize_block`, just like for the wrapper transaction.
+This implementation, though, shows two drawbacks:

-The drawback of this implementation is that it implies the need for an hard fork in case of a modification of the replay protection mechanism.
+- it implies the need for an hard fork in case of a modification of the replay protection mechanism
+- it's not clear who's the source of the inner transaction from the outside, as that depends on the specific code of the transaction itself.
+We could use specific whitelisted txs set to define when it requires a counter (would not work for future programmable transactions), but still, we have no way to define which address should be targeted for replay protection (**blocking issue**)

 ### VPs and Txs